nightroman/FarNet/PowerShellFar/README.md

 - Objects `$Far` and `$Psf` are not exposed.
 - Cmdlets `*-Far*` are exposed but normally should not be used.
-- PowerShell UI should be avoided: `Read-Host`, `Write-Progress`, confirmations, ...
+- UI should be avoided: `Read-Host`, `Write-Progress`, confirmations, ...

----
-**Notes**

-The Colorer scheme *powershell.hrc* (optionally with *visual.hrd*) takes care of syntax highlighting.
-In addition to PowerShell syntax, console output is colored as well: numbers, dates, times, paths, errors, warnings, and etc.

-Use word completion (e.g. *Complete-Word-.ps1*).
-Words from output of previous commands often may be effectively completed in a new command being composed.

 *********************************************************************
 ## Interactive menu